.naplist Playlists (spec: naplist-file)

 Variables (spec: naplist-var-scope)

 Variables defined in [vars] are available to all steps.
-Steps can also set variables for downstream steps using F# or C# scripts.
+A JavaScript or Python step can also set a variable for downstream steps with ctx.set(key, value).

 Running playlists